-Four purported unitholders of ET filed derivative actions against various past and current members of ET's Board of Directors, LE GP, and ET, as a nominal defendant that assert claims for breach of fiduciary duties, unjust enrichment, waste of corporate assets, breach of ET's LPA, tortious interference, abuse of control, and gross mismanagement related primarily to matters involving the construction of pipelines in Pennsylvania.
+Four purported unitholders of ET filed derivative actions against various past and current members of ET's Board of Directors, LE GP, and ET, as a nominal defendant that assert claims for breach of fiduciary duties, unjust enrichment, waste of corporate assets, breach of ET's limited partnership agreement, tortious interference, abuse of control, and gross mismanagement related primarily to matters involving the construction of pipelines in Pennsylvania.
 They also seek damages and changes to ET's corporate governance structure.
 See Bettiol v.
 LP GP, Case No. 3:19-cv-02890-X (N.D.
 Tex.); Davidson v.
-Kelcy L. Warren, Cause No. DC-20-02322 (44th Judicial District of Dallas County, Texas); and Harris v.
+Kelcy L. Warren Cause No. DC-20-02322 (44th Judicial District of Dallas County, Texas); Harris v.
 Kelcy L. Warren, Case No. 2:20-cv-00364-GAM (E.D.
-Pa.); King v.
+Pa.); and King v.
 LE GP, Case No. 3:20-cv-00719-X (N.D.
 Tex.).
-Another purported unitholder of ET, Allegheny County Employees' Retirement System , individually and on behalf of all others similarly situated, filed a federal securities class action suit against ET and three of ET's directors Kelcy L. Warren, John W. McReynolds, and Thomas E. Long.
-See Allegheny County Empls.'
+Another purported unitholder of ET, Allegheny County Employees' Retirement System ("ACERS"), individually and on behalf of all others similarly situated, filed a suit under the federal securities laws purportedly on behalf of a class, against ET and three of ET's directors, Kelcy L. Warren, John W. McReynolds, and Thomas E. Long.
+See Allegheny County Emps.'
 Ret.
 Sys. v.
 Energy Transfer LP, Case No. 2:20-00200-GAM (E.D.
 Pa.).
-The complaint asserts claims for violations of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder related primarily to matters involving the construction of pipelines in Pennsylvania.
+On June 15, 2020, ACERS filed an amended complaint and added as additional defendants ET directors Marshall McCrea and Matthew Ramsey, as well as Michael J. Hennigan and Joseph McGinn.
+The amended complaint asserts claims for violations of Sections 10(b) and 20(a) of the Exchange Act and Rule 10b-5 promulgated thereunder related primarily to matters involving the construction of pipelines in Pennsylvania.
 The defendants cannot predict the outcome of these lawsuits or any lawsuits that might be filed subsequent to the date of this filing; nor can the defendants predict the amount of time and expense that will be required to resolve these lawsuits.
 However, the defendants believe that the claims are without merit and intend to vigorously contest them.